About Early Childhood Education

 All faculty members are certified, experienced classroom teachers who have continued their own professional development through research, professional presentations and/or publications.

-The rich tradition of teacher education at Buffalo State College has nurtured relationships with many generous alumni who have sponsored scholarships for our majors
+The rich tradition of teacher education at Buffalo State has nurtured relationships with many generous alumni who have sponsored scholarships for our majors